burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The compiler must also generate "hidden" code in the constructors of each class to initialize a new object's virtual table.

+A method access specifier determines whether you can call it or not outside the class.
+The access modifier does not play a role if you can override it or not.

 ## Object Orientated Design

 C++ is a multi-paradigm language.
 Even a big part of it is devoted for Object Orientated Programming (OOP).
 OOP can be implemented in different ways.
 In this section, we will share background about the subject.
-These materials are based on vision T.Hoare.
+These materials are based on vision T.Hoare from 1965-1970.

 In the context of OOP:
-* *type* - is a set of objects with operations on them.
+* *Type* - is a set of objects with operations on them.
-* *polymorphism* - literally translated as "many forms".
+* *Polymorphism* - literally translated as "many forms".
 In the context of OOP, it means working with objects of different shapes in the same way.

-***From which place OOP come from?**
+**From which place OOP come from?**

 OOP was born from the shortcomings of structured programming.
 Structure programming essentially means C-style development when there are structures and there are functions.
 Advantages of structured programming:
 * Errors are coming at the early stages of development.
 * Distribution of work.